litek/node-dbal/README.md

 ### instance(table, [columns])
 Returns new sql builder instance for table.
-Adds a .run method to execute queries directly.
+Adds a .exec method to execute queries directly.

 ### instance.acquire(callback)
 Acquires connection from pool.
 Returns client with callback to return connection to pool.